Biochanin A

 Biochanin A is an O-methylated isoflavone.
 It is a natural organic compound in the class of phytochemicals known as flavonoids.
 Biochanin A can be found in red clover in soy, in alfalfa sprouts, in peanuts, in chickpea (Cicer arietinum) and in other legumes.

-Biochanin A is classified as a phytoestrogen and has putative benefits in dietary cancer prophylaxis.
+Biochanin A is classified as a phytoestrogen.
 It has also been found to be a weak inhibitor of fatty acid amide hydrolase in vitro.

 Metabolism

-The enzyme biochanin-A reductase uses dihydrobiochanin A and NADP^{+} to produce biochanin A, NADPH, and H^{+}.
+The enzyme biochanin-A reductase converts biochanin A to 2,3-dihydrobiochanin A using nicotinamide adenine dinucleotide phosphate (NADPH) as its cofactor.

 The enzyme isoflavone-7-O-beta-glucoside 6"-O-malonyltransferase uses malonyl-CoA and biochanin A 7-O-β-D-glucoside to produce CoA and biochanin A 7-O-(6-O-malonyl-β-D-glucoside).